-The Code of Conduct in particular has evolved since its first introduction in 2004.Though these various documents have been immensely valuable in guiding how COPE work and how editors, publishers and journals function, they have also been criticised more lately as being overly specific in some areas and not specific enough in others.
-Furthermore, they do not reflect many new practices in publishing nor do they have flexibility for future developments.
+A Code of Conduct was in place at COPE from 2004 until 2017.
+Although this and other documents were immensely valuable in guiding COPE and how editors, publishers and journals function, they were also criticised as being overly specific in some areas and not specific enough in others.
+Furthermore, they did not reflect many new practices in publishing nor did they have flexibility for future developments.

 COPE’s role is to assist editors of scholarly journals and publishers/owners - as well as other parties, such as institutions and funders, albeit less directly - in their endeavor to preserve and promote the integrity of the scholarly record through policies and practices that reflect the current best principles of transparency, as well as integrity.
-COPE’s new recommendations are intended to reflect these aims, in a practical way.
+COPE’s new recommendations, the core practices, are intended to reflect these aims, in a practical way.

-Secondly, the expectations laid out in the core practices are just the framework.
-Hanging off each of these core practices will be hyperlinks to the detailed documents and resources COPE already publish, which are arrived at through extensive consultation, and which we will be building into a comprehensive, yet responsive library.
-Already we have a suite of documents ranging from flowcharts to guidance documents (e.g. on peer review), which themselves are derived from consultation documents and, before that, from informal conversation at forums.
+Already we have a suite of documents ranging from flowcharts to guidance documents (e.g. on peer review), which are derived from consultation documents and, before that, from informal conversation at forums.
 COPE’s intention is to use all methods of consultation with our membership to build the library of Core Practices.

 Core Practices should be considered alongside specific national and international codes of conduct for research and is not intended to replace them.

-- All the headings apply to all parties, unless specifically noted
+- All headings apply to all parties, unless specifically noted.